WMAS-FM: Progressive rock and disco

+Adult contemporary

 In 1979, WMAS-FM began airing a soft adult contemporary format, a forerunner of what the station is today.

 In June 2004, WMAS-AM-FM were sold to Citadel Broadcasting for $22 million; In January 2011, WMAS-FM agreed to change its city of license from Springfield to Enfield, Connecticut, to facilitate the relocation of WPKX (97.9) from Enfield to Windsor Locks; the deal, which allowed Citadel to use a generator owned by WPKX owner Clear Channel Communications in Albuquerque, New Mexico, did not require any changes to WMAS-FM's physical and studio facilities.
 Citadel merged with Cumulus Media on September 16, 2011.

 The station won the Massachusetts Broadcasters Association Award for "Station of the Year" in 2012 and 2014.
 The Kellogg Krew Morning Show won the Massachusetts Broadcasters Association "Air Talent of the Year" award in 2013.

 On February 13, 2019, Cumulus and Entercom announced an agreement in which WMAS-FM and WHLL, as well as WNSH in New York City, would be swapped to Entercom in exchange for Entercom's Indianapolis stations.
 Under the terms of the deal, Entercom began operating WMAS-FM under a local marketing agreement on March 1, 2019.
 The station's web presence moved to Radio.com a month later, along with its streaming.
 The swap was completed on May 9, 2019.
+Both Entercom and Radio.com changed their names to Audacy in 2021.